SCANN: Synthesis of Compact and Accurate Neural Networks

-As the number of features or dimensions of the dataset increases, in order to generalize accurately, we need exponentially more data.
-This is another challenge which is referred to as the \emph{curse of dimensionality}.
+As the number of features, i.e., dimension, of the dataset increases, in order to generalize accurately, we need exponentially more data.
+This is another challenge that is referred to as the \emph{curse of dimensionality}.
 Hence, one way to reduce the need for large amounts of data is to reduce the dimensionality of the dataset.
 In addition, with the same amount of data, by reducing the number of features, the accuracy of the inference model may also improve to a degree.
 However, beyond a certain point, which is dataset-dependent, reducing the number of features may lead to loss of information, which may lead to inferior classification results.

-In this paper, we address the aforementioned challenges by introducing an ANN synthesis methodology, called SCANN.
-The ANNs it synthesizes are not necessarily multilayer perceptrons (MLPs).
-SCANN allows skipped connections, instead of enforcing a layer-by-layer connection structure, in order to address the limitation of conventional ANNs that fixes their depth while training.
-SCANN uses three basic operations: connection growth, neuron growth, and connection pruning.
-It generates a feed-forward architecture with arbitrary depth.
-It uses three effective training schemes that enable it to generate ANNs that are much smaller in size and similar in performance relative to prior ANNs.

-Moreover, in order to alleviate the curse of dimensionality, we use dimensionality reduction methods to reduce the feature size of the datasets, before using the SCANN methodology to generate compact neural networks.
-This methodology consists of three basic blocks: dimensionality reduction, neural network compression in each layer, followed by another neural network compression step with SCANN.
-We refer to this methodology as \emph{DR+SCANN}.